Installing the server

 To install the server environment:

-6. You will be asked to input a machineid.
+sorSto perform a full server install. - You will be asked to input a machineid.
 Choose a unique identifier for the host, like its hostname.

-9. input the admin postgresql user password used to remotely connect to the system [!]
+postgresqluser password used to remotely connect to the system [!]
 The password is not visible in plaintext in the terminal in this step while you write it.
-Be careful .
+Be careful . - Input the IP address where the

-13. When the install is done, you will be provided with the pcapanalyzer agent password.
+any. - When the install is done, you will be provided with the pcapanalyzer agent password.
 Save this password, because it will be stored on the .my.cnf file, and you will probably need it later.

-14. You will be given a web frontend password for the admin account. save these credentials, because they are only stored on the database with a non-reversible cryptography algorithm and is not retrievable otherwise.
+adminaccount. save these credentials, because they are only stored on the database with a non-reversible cryptography algorithm and is not retrievable otherwise. - If you want to, enable data logging on the PCAPAnalyzer server with

 [!]
 By default, the site is only http-enabled, and thus vulnerable to password sniffing.
 We strongly suggest enabling https with something like certbot, then enable the HTTPOnly flag on the main web frontend's .htaccess file.